MediaBrowser/plugin.video.emby.objects/README.md

 ___
 This repo contains everything to do with running Emby for Kodi on targetted Kodi versions, such as database queries, playback elements and Emby to Kodi content translation.

-### Important files
-**obj_map.json**: Contains the assigned Emby value to Kodi database keys.
-**obj.py**: Reads obj_map.json.
-Essentially, takes an Emby item and converts it into an Objects filled with needed values.
-**movies.py, tvshows.py, music.py, musicvideos.py**: Contains functions called when Emby content is updated, use objects and database functions.
-**/kodi/queries(_music,_texture).py**: Contains the database queries and mapping of database fields.
 ___

 ### Supported